syllybelle/statistics_study_notes/docs/lecture_notes.md

       $$ P(S) = P(A \cap B^{c}) + P(A \cap B) + P(A^{c} \cap B^{c}) + P(A^{c} \cap B) $$
       $$ 1 = P(A)⋅P(B^{c})  + P(A)⋅P(B) + P(A^{c})⋅P(B^{c}) + P(A^{c})⋅P(B) $$

+- the `marginal probability` refers to the probability of an event occuring independent of other outcomes, and is the sum of the conditional probabilities.
+(I refer to the marginal probability as the global probability sometimes)

 <br>

 <details>